sidler/vagrant-php7-mssql/README.md

 * 80 -> 8080
 * 443 -> 8443

-Make sure to adopt the mapped filesystem dir according to your needs.
+Make sure to adopt the mapped filesystem dir according to your needs:

+    config.vm.synced_folder "./../", "/var/www/html"